LoginRadius/docs/content/references/javascript-library/form-library/index.md

 ### Verify OTP

-The Verify OTP Login function leverages the [Phone Verification by OTP API](/references/api/phone-authentication#phone-verification-otp) to verify a consumer's provided phone number via the One Time Passcode.
+The Verify OTP Login function leverages the <a href="/references/api/phone-authentication#phone-verification-otp" target="_blank">Phone Verification by OTP API</a> to verify a consumer's provided phone number via the One Time Passcode.

 Format: